 From here we travelled to Foggia; what a terrible scene; there has been an air raid, the streets are cluttered with dead bodies, and devastation everywhere.
 This town is a main railway, and road complex.
-Then on to Bari were we stayed a few days, billetted of all places in a
+Then on to Bari were we stayed a few days, billeted of all places in a

 [Digital page 75]

-Now in Toronto, from here we are to embark for North Africa; we take a walk around the town and go to the pictures.
+Now in Toranto, from here we are to embark for North Africa; we take a walk around the town and go to the pictures.
 Great day, today we are to sail; walked down to the harbour only to find that there has been a hitch and we are not sailing after all.
-The comments on this little exercise, unprintable.
+The comments on this little excercise, unprintable.
 Away the next day in, or, on a flat bottomed LST. tank landing craft.
 These vessels are like corks when empty of tanks, and we have a very rough crossing.
 One ship had its bows blown in by a mine.
 The convoy finally heaved to in the bay of Biserta due to the rough seas.
 We spent a night in a transit camp, a most unpleasant place.
 From Biserta a train journey of some three and a half days; we had to be self sufficient feeding, and brewing up in the carriage.
 One minor incident when we were shunted into a stationary truck.
 Several received injuries including Charlie who received a facial injury requiring several stitches.